Generations collide in 'X-Men: Days of Future Past'

-NEW YORK (Reuters) - Trapped in a dystopian future where marauding, shape-shifting robots have turned New York’s Central Park into a concentration camp, Hugh Jackman’s Wolverine has no choice in “X-Men: Days of Future Past” but to travel back in time to alter history.
+NEW YORK, May 20 (Reuters) - Trapped in a dystopian future where marauding, shape-shifting robots have turned New York’s Central Park into a concentration camp, Hugh Jackman’s Wolverine has no choice in “X-Men: Days of Future Past” but to travel back in time to alter history.

 The film, which opens in U.S. theaters on Friday, is the seventh based on the Marvel Comics series that has grossed more than $2.3 billion at the global box office.